kristof777/RoboSport-Software-Engineering/README.md

 My Work on Documentation:

-	I contributed to the overall project as much of is was writing documents as a group.
 	For an example of exclusively my work look at the Interpreter section of the Design document.

 My Work on Implementation:

-	I implemented The Interpreter as well as most of the interpreter functions.
+	For an example of finalized code that I worked on, go to the Interprerter and InterpreterFunctions classes.